Chiemi Chiba

 Chiemi Chiba (千葉 千恵巳, Chiba Chiemi) is a Japanese actress and voice actress.
 She was born in Kawaguchi, Saitama, and made her professional singing debut on April 7, 1993, as a member of the J-Pop group Aurora Gonin Musume.
 She is best known for her roles from the anime series as Yuzuriha Nekoi in Tsubasa Chronicle, Hinako in Sister Princess, Doremi Harukaze in Ojamajo Doremi, Nanaka Kirisato in Nanaka 6/17, Wanya in UFO Baby and Kyoko Kirisaki in Black Cat.
-She announced on February 25, 2013, that she had gotten married.
+She announced on February 25, 2013, that she had gotten married and had a child.